lehner-lab/MoCHI/README.md

 # MoCHI

-Welcome to the GitHub repository for MoCHI: A tool to fit mechanistic models to deep mutational scanning data.
+Welcome to the GitHub repository for MoCHI: Neural networks to quantify energies, energetic couplings, epistasis and allostery from deep mutational scanning data.

 # Installation